duplocloud/terraform-duplocloud-components/modules/tenant/README.md

 ## Import tenant to tenant-gh

-If your tenant module is using regular tenant, add the following import/move blocks while switching to tenant-gh OR you can do the other way around as well
+If your tenant module is using regular `tenant` source, add the following import/move blocks while switching to `tenant-gh` OR you can do the other way around as well

 ```
 source = duplocloud/components/duplocloud//modules/tenant  >  source  = "duplocloud/components/duplocloud//modules/tenant-gh"